Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: When map is visible, custom markers is displayed on it.
 Markers that are close together are displayed as marker clusters.
   - **Pass/Fail**: Pass.

-    - Screenshot if the 'Lakes' map, with custom markers clearly visible.
+    - Screenshot of the 'Lakes' map, with custom markers clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot.jpg" alt="Screenshot of the lakes map with custom markers visible.">